Consensus-Based Optimization Beyond Finite-Time Analysis: Introduction

 In its archetypal form, the CBO algorithm considers the evolution of \( n \) particles \((X_k^{1}, \dots, X_k^{n}) \in (\mathbb{R}^d)^n\), defined at each iteration \( k \in \mathbb{N} \), according to the update rule

 where \(\eta_{k+1} > 0\) denotes the step size, which can be assumed fixed ($\eta_{k+1}\equiv\eta$) or decreasing, \(\sigma > 0\) is the noise intensity, and \(\xi^i_{k+1}\) are i.i.d.\ standard Gaussian random vectors.
-Here, \(\theta_k\) is an approximation of the best particle position at iteration \( k \).
-Thus, the particles attempt to approach the \emph{consensus point} \( \theta_k \), which, following the work of Pinnau \emph{et al.}~\cite{pinnau2017consensus}, can be chosen as follows:
+The particles interact through the \textit{consensus point} \(\theta_k\), which is an approximation of the best particle position at iteration \( k \).
+Following the work of Pinnau \emph{et al.}~\cite{pinnau2017consensus}, it can be chosen as follows:

 with \(\alpha > 0\).
-For large $\alpha$, this expression provides a smooth approximation of the \emph{global best particle}, assumed to be unique:
+For large $\alpha$, this expression provides a smooth approximation of the \emph{global best particle} (assumed here to be unique):

-which is a singleton in the limit as $\alpha \to \infty$.
 In the literature, several variants of the CBO dynamics~(\ref{eq:cbo-intro}) have been proposed.
 In \cite{Kennedy05Particle}, a random step size is considered.
 In \cite{pinnau2017consensus,carrillo2018analytical}, the drift term is possibly multiplied by a (smoothened) heavyside function, so that each particle $X_k^i$ is drifted towards $\theta_k$ only if $f(\theta_k)< f(X_k^i)$.
 A version of CBO with adaptive step size is studied in \cite{almi2025general}.
 A stabilized version of (\ref{eq:cbo-intro}) in which the consensus point $\theta_k$ is contracted by a scaling factor is studied in \cite{huang2025uniform}.
 Variants of CBO have been studied in contexts such as sampling~\cite{carrillo2021consensus}, constrained optimization~\cite{fornasier2020consensus,bae2022constrained}, multi-objective optimization~\cite{klamroth2024consensus,borghi2022consensus}, and the analysis of saddle points and multiple minima~\cite{fornasier2025pde,huang2024consensus}, with some theoretical results further extended to PSO by incorporating a personal best term~\cite{totzeck2020consensus,grassi2021particle,borghi2023consensus}.